 3. NOT - This term is used to screen out results that you don't want to see, for example (Car OR Automobile) NOT Truck.

 It is important with keyword searching that you focus on terminology that arises out of your research question.
 Searchers have a tendency to use keywords that are either broader or narrower than the question they are asking in their research.
+So use your research question important words as search terms.

 Go through the Google Slides presentation- Pulling Keywords from Research questions - to understand how best to use research question terminology to decide on what keywords to use in searches.